League-of-DAE-Legends/SquadForger/README.md

-# SquadForge - ARAM Team Builder for League of Legends
+# SquadForger - ARAM Team Builder for League of Legends

 Resolve the no rerolls issue in custom ARAM games with this tool!
 This GitHub repository houses a C#-based solution that takes the teams participating in a custom ARAM match as input and dynamically generates a pool of 15 champions for each team.
 The generated champion pools are then displayed and can be shared on Discord.